Escapees RV Club

-The KOA Value Kard isn’t as much like an RV club, but more like a discount membership to a nationwide chain.
-Since KOA manages so many of the most popular campgrounds around the country, their Value Kard is probably going to give you the best discounts at the best locations.
+The KOA Value Kard is more like a discount membership for a nationwide chain than an RV club.
+Since KOA manages so many of the most popular campgrounds around the country, their Value Kard is probably going to give you the best discounts for the best locations.

-Some people choose to avoid KOA participating campgrounds because of the prices they charge, but those prices indicate quality service and well-maintained grounds.
+Some people choose to avoid KOA participating campgrounds because of the prices they charge, but those prices indicate the quality service and well-maintained grounds they have.
 You are almost sure to find the electrical and water hookups you need, as well as camping alongside other seasoned RV veterans and experts.

-The annual cost of membership is pretty reasonable, also.
-If you are a regular camper or even use your RV for about four weekends each year, you’re sure to make up the cost of membership in your savings.
+The annual cost of membership is pretty reasonable and if you are a regular camper, or even use your RV for about four weekends each year, you’re sure to make up the cost of membership in your savings.

 Bottom-Line: If you only camp at 4- or 5-star campgrounds with full service and hookups, then you’ll genuinely enjoy the savings that come with a KOA Value Kard.